mod-cpp/pacman/test/exercises/15_exercises.md

 #### Background: Board Unit Tests

 The game board is covered by unit tests.
-They are located in the `testBoard.cpp` file within the `test` directory.
+They are located in the [`testBoard.cpp`](../unit_tests/testBoard.cpp) file within the `test/unit_tests` directory.
 They don't check every single tile on the board, but they do assume that the board shape is not changed significantly.
 If you change the board layout you might have to change some unit tests to match.

 Unit tests are broken down into test cases, in this file it is focused on a test case per function.
 A `TEST_CASE` takes two arguments, a test name and a tag.
 The test name